s183558/MLOps6_Project/reports/README.md

 Initially we planned on using the Vertex AI API for training our models, but due to GPU quota increase issues we created a VM instance instead.
 The VM was located in an European zone (europe:west2-a) where Nvidia T4 GPU was available.
 For initial setup of the entire workflow, we used a spot provisioned VM for lowering costs.
 The machine type vas n1-standard-1 with 50 GB storage on the boot disk using the ``c0-deeplearning-common-gpu-v20231209-debian-11-py310`` image, which is a Debian distribution with preinstalled Nvidia drivers (CUDA).
 When we were ready to do longer training sessions, we created a similar VM only with standard provisioning and 100 GB storage on boot disk.
 On the VM we authenticated using ``gcloud init`` and assigned the default compute engine storage account, which has access to the artifact/container registry.
 Then we pulled the training Docker file onto the VM and ran it with the docker flag  ``--gpu all``.
-During the Docker file build process, we downloaded the service account token and wandb authentication token into the Docker file, thus enabling us to load the raw training data for training and collecting both models, logs and metrics in wandb.
+During the Docker file build process, we downloaded the service account API key and wandb authentication API key into the Docker file, thus enabling us to load the raw training data for training and collecting both models, logs and metrics in wandb.

 ### Question 19